sonjageorgievska/current/proposals/software-sustainability.md

    - continuous integration
    - software citation
    - FAIR software
-- Formulate some kind of vision on how to improve the day to day practice of developing research software at the Netherlands eScience Center.
+- Champion the Netherlands eScience Center vision on how to improve the day to day practice of developing research software.
 - Act as a signpost for questions regarding sustainability of research software

 ## What GitHub repository will the SIG use?